Syslog ingestion with ActiveGate

 # exporters: [otlphttp/syslog]

-Open the newest ruxit_extensionmodule_*.log log file in the extensions log directory:
+Open the newest ruxit_extensionmodule_*.log log file in the /var/lib/dynatrace/remotepluginmodule/log/extensions directory, and make sure it contains the following line:

 Otel syslog enabled: true

-The way you enable syslog depends on the device and its platform, refer to specific documentation for details.
+The way you enable syslog depends on the device and its platform, so refer to the specific documentation for details.

 • UDP